 But you have to know it’s not going to be smooth sailing all the way.

-There’s other research to show that baby number two (and beyond) is going to be a tough challenge for you and your husband.
+There’s to show that baby number two (and beyond) is going to be a tough challenge for you and your husband.
 Before you start up the baby factory again, make sure the both of you are prepared as much as possible.
-Check out these 15 things you can expect with your second child so you know what to expect when baby number two comes along.
+Check out these so you know what to expect when baby number two comes along.

 Another important takeaway is to make time for yourself and for your marriage.

 When you do find time to spend on yourself, cherish it.
 Reward yourself and make it your truly personal time to unwind and relax.

 Read also: Jealousy in kids: When should you worry?